-Suswati Basu is a multilingual disabled intelligence expert and journalist
+Suswati Basu is a multilingual disabled editor and journalist

-Suswati Basu is a multilingual disabled intelligence expert, journalist, mental health books show podcast host, and award-winning activist.
+Suswati Basu is a multilingual disabled editor, journalist, former intelligence expert, mental health show host of the How To Be Books Podcast, and award-winning activist.

 Suswati has written for the Guardian, Huffington Post, and the F-Word blogs, and has worked for various media outlets such as the BBC, Channel 4 News, and ITV News.

 Winner of the Emma Humphries Memorial Prize in 2007, also shortlisted for the Guardian Mary Stott Prize in the same year, and longlisted for the Guardian International Development Journalism Award.
 She has worked in China, India, and the UK and currently writes on a freelance basis.
 As a result, she speaks multiple languages including Mandarin, Spanish, Hindi, and Bengali.
 Suswati has also appeared on BBC Radio's Woman's Hour with Jenni Murray as well as BBC News, speaking in regard to feminist issues.